 But, in addition to sharing Leary’s goals of promoting spiritual transcendence through the use of psychedelic drugs, the Brotherhood was also one of the largest drug smuggling and distribution organizations in the country.

-Then, in 1969, on the day Leary won his appeal for his 1965 marijuana arrest and awaited trial for his 1968 marijuana bust, he announced his candidacy for the governorship of California.
+Then, in 1969, on the day that Leary won his appeal for his 1965 marijuana arrest and awaited trial for his 1968 marijuana bust, he announced his candidacy for the governorship of California.

 While he did so in front of the Laguna Beach art gallery called Mystic Arts World — the Brotherhood of Eternal Love’s headquarters — his political ambitions were not supported by the members of the Brotherhood.